supertypeai/sectors_get_esg_score/README.md

-For faster process, please use idxesgupdater_direct_api.py
+For faster process, use v3_brighdata_idx.py